upstash/redis-py/README.md

 doesn't change is more like testing the REST API, not only the client.

-Tests should use named parameters wherever it may improve readability and should use the [execute_on_http](./tests/execute_on_http.py) function directly instead of the sdk itself whenever an extra command is needed to insure atomicity.
+Tests should use named parameters wherever it may improve readability and should use the [execute_on_http](./tests/execute_on_http.py) function directly instead of the sdk itself whenever an extra command is needed to ensure atomicity.

-There is also the [prepare_database](./tests/prepare_database.py) script which goal is to flush and then seed the selected testing database with the required keys.
+There is also the [prepare_database](./tests/prepare_database.py) script whose goal is to flush and then seed the selected testing database with the required keys.
 In this way, no random values have to be used.

 To run all the tests, make sure you are in the tests folder and have the poetry virtual environment activated with all the necessary dependencies and set the `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN` environment variables.

 Prepare the database (running this will empty your destination database):

 ```bash
 poetry run python prepare_database.py
 ```

-Run the tests
+Run the tests:

 ```bash
 poetry run pytest
 ```